ankitects/anki-manual/src/deck-options.md

 card and seeing it in review mode for the first time.

 ### Insertion Order
-Controls whether Anki should add new cards into the deck randomly, or in order.
+Controls whether Anki should add new cards into the deck.
+The options are:

+- Sequential (older cards first)
+- Random

 When you change this option, Anki will re-sort the decks using the current option group.
 One caveat with random order
 mode: if you review many of your new cards and then add more new cards, the newly added material is statistically more likely to appear than the